n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Discord/README.md

 [Discord](https://discord.com/) is a voice, video, and text communications platform for groups.
 Discord allows users to programatically send messages using webhooks.

 ::: tip 🔑 Credentials
-The Discord Node does not require Authentication, but you must have access to a channel's settings to use webhooks.
+The Discord node does not require authentication, but you must have access to a channel's settings to use webhooks.
 :::

 ## Basic Operations